Shocked fishermen rescue 38 dogs they find treading water in Mississippi lake

 After they went out to grab the remaining dogs, another man on land said he had a GPS tracker for the dogs and asked to join their rescue mission.

-The tracker located three to four more dogs, and Gist said they “were on the verge of drowning, because now they have been treading water for an hour.”
+The tracker was able to locate around three to four more dogs, Gist explained, saying they “were on the verge of drowning, because now they have been treading water for an hour.”

 In the end, a total of 38 dogs were rescued out of Grenada Lake.

-Gist said when they "got back over to the ramp with that last bunch of dogs… [and] we were having to drag them out of the boat because they didn’t want to get out of our boat.
+Gist told Fox Newsthat when they "got back over to the ramp with that last bunch of dogs… [and] we were having to drag them out of the boat because they didn’t want to get out of our boat.
 They were scared they were going back to the water.
 It was terrible."

-Gist called Chrestman was the true hero of the rescue, saying that the owners even tried to give him money for his quick thinking, but he turned it down.
+Gist explained to the outlet that Chrestman was the true hero of the dog rescue, saying that the owners even tried to give him money for his quick thinking, but he turned it down.

 Join our commenting forum